wadpac/GGIR/README.md

 4. Click the green button "Propose file changes"

 ### Version numbers:
-For a while I created a new GGIR release on CRAN with every major improvement to GGIR.
-This resulted in 18 releases in just two years.
-This is not very practical.
+For a number of years I created a new GGIR release on CRAN with every major improvement to GGIR.
+This resulted in 18 releases in just two years, which is not very practical.

 As of 2020 I am reducing the number of CRAN releases to only two or three per year, with intermediate releases on GitHub only.
 New features and bug fixes will first be released on GitHub, which creates a time window for extra testing before they end up in the next CRAN release.
 This will make the GGIR CRAN releases more stable and a good starting point for new GGIR users, while GitHub releases will become the place for the latest bug fixes and feature additions.

 If possible, please use the GitHub version whenever you can to help spot issues timely before they end up in a CRAN release.

-With this new release structure I will use the following version coding.
-A.B-C A => only increases with major changes that affect backward compatibility with previous releases like changes in function names, function arguments or file format.
+With this new release structure I will use the following version coding. **A.B-C**:

+- A increases with major changes that affect backward compatibility with previous releases like changes in function names, function arguments or file format.
-B => increases with every CRAN release.
+- B increases with every CRAN release.
-C => increases with every GitHub release.
+- C increases with every GitHub release.